johnyww/self-claim-link-v2/README.md

 ## 🗄️ Database Schema

-The application automatically creates the following SQLite tables on first run:
+The application automatically creates the following PostgreSQL tables on first run:

 - **`products`**: Digital products with download links
 - **`orders`**: Order tracking with claim status and expiration